Contest 'Seize the beauty of our Planet' for the best satellite image of Earth

 How to enter the contest and win?

-To participate in our contest, simply generate a satellite image of your chosen location and submit it to us on a dedicated webpage by October 22nd 12:00 CET.
-You can generate the image on any platform with Copernicus Earth observation data, such as CREODIAS, Copernicus Data Space Ecosystem, WEkEO, CODE-DE or EO-Lab.
+To participate in our contest, contestants needed to generate a satellite image of thier chosen location and submit it to us on a dedicated webpage.
+The image could be generated on any platform with Copernicus Earth observation data, such as CREODIAS, Copernicus Data Space Ecosystem, WEkEO, CODE-DE or EO-Lab.

 23 Oct - 6 Nov - Phase 1 - public voting to select 13 finalists with the highest number of votes